-It does take a bit of preparation beforehand to get on track, which I cover in the first five steps.
-In the last five steps you learn how to stay on track and strategies to keep on meeting your deadlines.
+It does take a bit of preparation beforehand to get on track when committing to distance ed or a trip overseas while studying – learn how to stay on track when travelling, and develop strategies to keep on meeting your deadlines.

 You might think you know them off by heart, you use them all the time right!
 Well yes, you might be fine but in the unexpected event that jet lag drags you down, lost suitcases distract you or a bout of sea sickness intervenes, have a back up email or synced note handy with a few reminders to support a tired mind.

 It’s a tricky situation being overseas and deciding on Internet options.
-Some students work with the free cafe wifi option or studying at the hotel and uploading from a local library.
-This trip I have gone with the portable wireless dongle option which has been a really useful, portable and efficient connection tool.
+Some students work with the free cafe WIFI option or studying at the hotel and uploading from a local library.
+A recommended resource is to invest a portable wireless dongle that you would organise prior to your trip.
+It is a great option as it is a portable and efficient connection tool.
 Avoid heavy duty roaming fees by checking options with your network provider before leaving home.

 Make the most of exploring new towns and check out the libraries, town halls and historical societies for facts and ideas to add to your assignments.
 Learn first hand from locals and explore newspaper articles in the towns you visit.
 Ask questions, observe, take notes.